sai-krishna-msk/FaceRecognition/4_open_face/Readme.md

   ```

-- To re-train the model from scrtch
+- To re-train the model from scrtch first run the following script to clear the model and the dataset and  start from collect dataset

 ```bash
 python delete_current.py